-Political Factors Affecting McDonald’s Business
+Political Factors Affecting McDonald’s

-- Increasing international trade agreements (opportunity)
+- Changing international trade agreements (opportunity and threat)

 - Stricter governmental guidelines for diet and health (threat and opportunity)